ssk13/SeniorProject/PseudoComposerWeb/README.md

 	* Outline of diminished 5th must be filled in and followed by step in the opposite direction
 	* Direct repetition of contrapuntal combinaiton is forbidden - only 2 sequential repetitions allowed
 	* 2nd species
-		* successive downbeats can be parallel perfect intervals if 'broken up' by a weak beat
 		* repeated notes are not allowed in added voice
 		* may begin with a half-note rest, but first sounding note must be perfect consonance
 	* 3rd species
-		* Skips should be less than 1/4 of melodic motion
 		* Do not use same neighbor twice in a row
 		* Do not change direction more than 3 times in 6 quarter notes
 		* cambiata, echappee, double neighbor allowed allowed